-If you have a complaint dealing with a staff member or program, students should follow these steps:
+If there is a complaint dealing with a staff member or program, please adhere to the following steps:

 - 1. Try to resolve the issue informally through discussion with the staff member directly involved. - 2.
 If this discussion fails to resolve the matter, discuss the matter with the building principal or staff member's supervisor. - 3.
 The principal will make the superintendent or designee aware of unresolved issues and further discussion can be held with the superintendent or designee. - 4.
 Should the matter remain unresolved, the issue can be reviewed by the Board or a committee of the Board.